Entrepreneurship

 For completion of the certificate, students must do the following:

-Students completing the certificate will be presented with an official certificate.
+Students completing the certificate will be presented with an official certificate mailed to the student’s home address.
 Although the certificate is not part of a student’s transcript, students may use this credential on any resumé.

 Registration note:

-Students who are pursuing the certificate are not guaranteed a seat in a course.
-In some cases, students may have to fill out a course override form to request a seat in a course.
-Please check for course availability in the Course Explorer.
+Students pursuing the certificate are not guaranteed a seat in a course.
+In some cases, students may have to fill out a course override form to request a seat.
+Please check course availability in Course Explorer.

 Cookie Settings